FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Coadding 2D Spectral Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PypeIt has the ability to coadd 2D spectral images of the same object to increase signal-to-noise prior to object finding and extraction.
+PypeIt has the ability to :ref:`coadd 2D spectral images <coadd2d>` of the same object to increase signal-to-noise prior to object finding and extraction.
 This process is primarily done with multislit instruments taking multiple frames of the same set of faint objects, but can be done for DeVeny data if desired.
 There is a set of :ref:`worked examples <coadd2d_howto>` in the PypeIt documentation should you wish to do this.

 If you plan to coadd multiple 2D spectral images of the same target, you will want to ensure that telescope guiding is on and stable before you take your series of exposures.
 This will ensure your target is in the same place on the slit in each frame.
-Coadding is done after the main PypeIt run and is executed with the ``pypeit_coadd_2dspec`` script (see :ref:`pypeit-coadd-2dspec`).
+Coadding is done after the main PypeIt run and is executed with the :ref:`pypeit-coadd-2dspec` script.
+Because the input files to this script can be a bit cumbersome, there is a :ref:`setup script
-Because the input files to this script can be a bit cumbersome, there is a :ref:`setup script <pypeit_setup_coadd2d>` available that ingests the ``.pypeit`` file or reads FITS headers in a directory as a starting point.
+<pypeit_setup_coadd2d>` available that ingests the ``.pypeit`` file or reads
+FITS headers in a directory as a starting point.

 .. _deveny_flux: